yanlin-duan/yanlin-duan.github.io/_posts/2017-04-29-cheatsheetappliedMLpart2.md

 - Mean Absolute Error, Median Absolute Error, Mean Absolute Percentage Error etc.
 - $$R^2$$ is still the most commonly used one.

+## Clustering (supervised evaluation)

+When evaluating clustering with the ground truth, note that labels do not matter -- [0,1,0,1] is exactly the same as [1,0,1,0].
+We should only look at **partition**.

+### Why can't we use accuracy score

+The problem in using accuracy in clustering problem is that it requires *exactly match* between the ground truth and the predicted label.
+However, the cluster labels themselves are meaningless -- as mentioned above, we should only care about partition, not labels!

+### Contigency matrix
+One tool we will use is contingency matrix.
+It is similar as confusion matrix, except that it does not have to square, and switching of rows/columns will not change the result.

+### Rand Index, Adjusted Rand Index, Normalized Mutual Information and Adjusted Mutual Information

+Rand index measures the similarity between two clustering.
+The formula is $$RI(C_1,C_2) = \frac{a+b}{{n}\choose{2}}$$, where $$a$$ is the number of pairs of points that are in the same set in both cluster $$C_1$$ and $$C_2$$, while $b$ is the number of pairs of points that are in different sets in $C_1$ and $C_2$.
+The denominator is just number of all possible pairs.

+It can be intuitively understood if we view each pair as a data point, and treat this problem as using $$C_2$$ to predict $$C_1$$ (the ground truth).
+(Or the other way around, it's symmetric).

+We count the number of true positive (they are in the same cluster in $$C_1$$, and $$C_2$$ predicts that they are also in a same cluster), plus the number of true negative (they are not in the same cluster in $$C_1$$, and $$C_2$$ predicts that they are also not in a same cluster) Sounds familiar now?
+Yes, it is just an analogy of accuracy!

+**Sanity Check Question: What is R([0,1,0,1], [1,0,0,2])?**

+Rand Index always ranges between 0 and 1.
+The bigger the better.

+Adjusted Rand Index (ARI) is introduced to ensure to have a value close to 0.0 for random labeling independently of the number of clusters and samples and exactly 1.0 when the clusterings are identical (up to a permutation). **ARI penalizes too many clusters**. **ARI can become negative**.

+Note: ARI requires the knowledge of ground truth.
+Therefore, **ARI is not a practical way to assess clustering algorithms like K-Means.**

+Furthermore, we have normalized mutual information (which penalizes overpatitions via entropy) and adjusted mutual information (adjust for chance, so any two random partitions have expected AMI of 0).

+## Clustering (unsupervised evaluation)

+### Silhouette Score

+Formula:

+For each sample, calculate $$ s = \frac{b-1}{\max(a,b)}$$, where $$a$$ is mean distance to samples in same cluster, $$b$$ is the mean distance to samples in nearest cluster.

+For whole clustering, we average s over all samples.

+This scoring prefers compact clusters (like K-means).

+Rationale: we want to maximize the difference between $$b$$ and $$a$$, so that the result is *decoupling and cohesion* (sounds like object-oriented programming hah?)

+Cons: While compact clusters are good, compactness doesn’t allow for complex shapes.

 ## Sample code for choosing evaluation metrics in sklearn

 TODO.